 We will teach children how to keep themselves safe, including in relation to contextual factors.

-Preventive education is most effective in the context of a whole-school or college approach that prepares children for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia and sexual violence/harassment.
-This will be underpinned by our communication and behaviour policy and pastoral system, as well as by a planned programme of evidence-based RSHE/RE and World Views delivered and reinforced throughout the whole curriculum.
+Preventive education is most effective in the context of a whole-school approach that prepares children for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia and sexual violence/harassment.
+This will be underpinned by our behaviour policy and pastoral system, as well as by a planned programme of evidence-based RSHE/RE delivered and reinforced throughout the whole curriculum.